June Rebellion: Insurrections

 The republicans were led by secret societies, formed of the most determined and ferocious members of their movement.
 These groups planned to provoke riots similar to those that had led to the 1830 July Revolution against the ministers of Charles X. The "Society of the Rights of Man" was one of the most instrumental.
-It was organized like an army, divided into sections of twenty members each (to evade the law that forbade the association of more than twenty persons), with a president and vice president for each section.
+It was organised like an army, divided into sections of twenty members each (to evade the law that forbade the association of more than twenty persons), with a president and vice-president for each section.

 The republican conspirators made their move at the public funeral of General Lamarque on 5 June.
 Groups of demonstrators took charge of the cortege and redirected it to the Place de la Bastille, where the Revolution had begun in 1789.

 Parisian workers and local youth were reinforced by Polish, Italian and German refugees, who had fled to Paris in the aftermath of crackdowns on republican and nationalist activities in their various homelands.
 They gathered around the catafalque on which the body rested.
 Speeches were made about Lamarque's support for Polish and Italian liberty, of which he had been a strong advocate in the months before his death.
 When a red flag bearing the words La Liberté ou la Mort ("Liberty or Death") was raised, the crowd broke into disorder and shots were exchanged with government troops.
 The Marquis de Lafayette, who had given a speech in praise of Lamarque, called for calm, but the outbreak spread.